About Our Libraries

 At the start of the scholastic year library orientation lessons are organised for Level 6 students to help them become confident in using the different areas of the library.
 During the year these students attend weekly library lessons during which they are introduced to established children’s authors and different reading genres.
 Students fill in handouts and learn to sift through the vast amount of information available from different sources.
 This constitutes an informal approach to teaching information literacy to younger students, a very important skill for the 21st century learner.
 A more formal approach is undertaken in collaboration with teachers where older students carry out project-oriented research in the library.

-The Library and Learning Resource Centre has won several awards, namely: the ‘School Library of the Year’ title in 2003 and 2010 and the ‘School Librarian of the Year’ award in 2009 (issued by the Schools Library Service of the Student Services Department within the Directorate for Educational Services); the ‘Gold Award’ in the ‘Book Champion School’ National Competition (organised by the Literacy and Information Support Unit within the National Literacy Agency).
+The Library and Learning Resource Centre has won several awards, namely: the ‘School Library of the Year’ title in 2003 and 2010 and the ‘School Librarian of the Year’ award in 2009 (issued by the Schools Library Service of the Student Services Department within the Directorate for Educational Services); the ‘Gold Award’ in the ‘Book Champion School’ National Competition in 2019, 2021, 2022 and 2023 (organised by the Literacy and Information Support Unit within the National Literacy Agency).